TimurGuler27/MACD-LEADER/README.md

 2. Go to "Chart" on the top menu bar
 3. Click Pine Editor on the bottom menu bar in the chart window
 4. Copy and Paste the code in
-5. Save and the program will run by itself
+5. Save and Add to Chart and the program will run by itself